 What this means for Employers in Georgia:

 If you are a Georgia employer or have employees in Georgia, you need to ensure your policies and practices enforce Safe Driving.
 Meaning, you confirm your employee handbook or other driving/safety policy language includes some sort of the following information:

 “While driving, employees are not permitted to hold or support, with any part of the body, a cell phone or stand-alone electronic device (like an iPod or GPS).
 Those employees are further not permitted to write, send or receive any text-based communication while holding a device.

 Employees are permitted to speak or text while using hands-free technology, a smartwatch, or an earpiece.
 They may also safely use a GPS or mapping app (assuming you are not holding this device).”

 If your company has any employees who drive to work, drive for work, carry a smartphone with work email, or other work-related apps, this new law concerns your business!

-If you need any assistance updating your employee handbook to cover this new law, or if you would like a free Driving Policy download, feel free to download it from The HR shop:
+If you need any assistance updating your employee handbook to cover this new law, contact us today!

 Stay safe ya’ll!